kjhealy/workflow-paper/plain-person-text.md

     - [Homebrew package manager](http://brew.sh).
 A convenient way to install several of the tools here, including Emacs and Pandoc.
     - [Emacs](http://www.gnu.org/software/emacs/).
 A powerful text editor.
 Ready-to-go Mac version at [Emacs for Mac OS X](http://emacsformacosx).
     - [R](http://r-project.org).
 A platform for statistical computing.
+    - [Python](http://python.org) and [SciPy](http://www.scipy.org/).
+Python is a general-purpose programming language increasingly used in data manipulation and analysis.
     - [RStudio](http://rstudio.com).
 An IDE for R. The most straightforward way to get into using R and RMarkdown.
     - [TeX and LaTeX](http://tug.org).
 A typesetting and document preparation system.
 You can write files in `.tex` format directly, or you can just have it available in the background for other tools to use.
 The [MacTeX Distribution](http://tug.org/mactex) is the one to install for OS X.
     - [Pandoc](http://pandoc.org).
 Converts plain-text documents to and from a wide variety of formats.
 Can be installed with Homebrew.
 Be sure to also install `pandoc-citeproc` for processing citations and bibliographies, and `pandoc-crossref` for producing cross-references and labels.